 When will rugby return in the UK and Ireland?

-Amateur players across the UK and Ireland are also now taking their first steps towards rugby’s return too, although the recent increase in restrictions is likely to further delay the restart of competitive leagues.
+As restrictions begin to ease, the grass-roots game is starting to return, although in varying formats.
 When rugby is permitted is determined by each country’s goverment restrictions (see below), but World Rugby has released return to play guidelines.

 World Rugby chairman Sir Bill Beaumont said: “We are all missing the sport that we know and love.
 While it is difficult not to be playing or training, advice by the respective governments and authorities must be adhered to.

 “World Rugby, in full partnership with unions and players, has been busy behind the scenes ensuring that everything is in place for a safe and speedy return to the sport when it is appropriate to do so.
 This includes delivering best-practice coaching, refereeing and conditioning webinars, resources and apps and, of course, a phased roadmap for the sport’s return to training and playing.”

 Here’s a look at the different processes in place for a return to rugby across the UK and Ireland…

 When will rugby return in England?

 Outdoor sport in England could resume on 29 March as part of the easing of lockdown restrictions and the RFU have confirmed a six-stage process for the return of community rugby.